scriptism/JavaScript-Must-Know/README.md

-# 🍪 JavaScript Must Remember Formulas
+# 🍪 JavaScript Must Remember CheatSheet

 An html and javascript app where I save my javascript journey.